 A registered nurse is available at the health center Monday through Friday from 8:30am to 4:30pm during the academic year.

-A Dr or P.A. are in the health center at specified provider hours during the week.
+A Dr or P.A. are in the health center at specified provider hours during the week starting on August 25th.
 Hours are as follows but are subject to change.
 Check your email daily/weekly for updates.

 In the evenings, nights or on weekends please contact your RA or RC for assistance.
 In the event of an emergency call 911 or go directly to the Wilkes-Barre General Hospital or Geisinger Wyoming Valley Hospital.